 - Adopt.
 Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll then pay an adoption fee of £90 for an adult cat and £100 for an unneutered kitten, usually by bank transfer

-If you don't have an email, please call us on 0345 371 2750 and a message will be passed to the Branch Adoption Officer.
+If you don't have an email, please call us on 0345 371 2750 and a message will be passed to the Branch Adoption Team Leader.

 - Be supported.
-You’ll receive a follow-up call or email around three and seven days after the adoption to check that your new arrival is settled in.
+You’ll receive a follow-up call or email after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 Vet health check that includes testing for FiV and FeLV